Roxham Road: Quebec

 Jersey barriers, augmented by similar no-crossing signage, across the road block vehicle passage on the Canadian side as Roxham, now signed Rang Roxham as required by Quebec law mandating the use of only French on most traffic signs, resumes its course.
 On the west is a wide cul-de-sac for vehicles to turn around and also provides access to a shared driveway for several houses.
 To deal with the influx of irregular migrants in the late 2010s, the Royal Canadian Mounted Police paved the cul-de-sac and erected two temporary structures on it to process them.

 The former customs station, now a private home, is located on the east side of Roxham 60 m north of the border.
 The road continues north through more wooded areas and fields for 750 m to its first intersection, with Chemin Fisher on the west.

 North of Chemin Fisher, the road is designated as Chemin Roxham.
 Another 750 m to the north at a T-intersection, it reaches Montée Glass, which runs east towards Saint-Bernard-de-Lacolle and the southernmost exit on Quebec's Autoroute 15 (A-15), the continuation of Interstate 87 (I-87) connecting New York City and Montreal.

 Roxham continues north for another 300 m, and enters the farming community where it gets its name, then passes the Parc Safari entrance.
-Bordering the park, Roxham Road ends 900 m north of the entrance, where Route 202 joins it from the west and continues the course of Roxham northeast beyond the intersection.
+Bordering the park, Roxham Road merges with Quebec Route 202 900 m north of the entrance.
+Roxham Road ends 2.7 km north of there, at a T-intersection with Route 202 (which continues eastwards) and Rang Bogton.